 - Provide advice about services that are relevant to your personal individual circumstances so you can access support if you want to.

-If you decide to apply for an Academic Progress Review, an Advocate can:
+I want to apply for an Academic Progress Review, how can DUSA Advocates help me?
+DUSA Advocates can:

 - Assist you to work out what information and supporting documents to include in your written submission.